sourcefrog/conserve/doc/design.md

 UI
 --

+Goals:

+ * accumulate all actions so they can easily be compared to expected results at the end of a test

+ * show them in nicely formatted text output, eg with indenting, color or tabulation, not just log output

+ * stream output rather than waiting for the whole command to finish

+ * perhaps later support a gui

+ * ui interactions can be externalized onto pipes

+ * show progress bars, which implies knowing when an operation starts and ends and if possible how many items are to be processed

+ * simple inside the main application code

+ * not too many special cases in the ui code

 Emit fairly abstracted events that can be mapped into a ui, or just emitted to stdout.
 Maybe emit them as (ascii?) protobufs?

 Human strings are internationalized: this should be done strictly in the UI layer.
 Debug/log strings can be emitted anywhere and don't need i18n.

+XXX: is it enough, perhaps, just to use logging?
+Perhaps that's the simplest thing that would work, for now, enough to do some testing?
+Open questions:

+ * Transmit the actual text to be shown to the user, or some kind of symbol?
+Text is enough to test it, but not so good for reformatting things.

 Alarms